Slow cooker rump roast is tender & shreds easily! Crockpot beef pot roast with vegetables like potatoes & carrots is a healthy & easy dinner!

-One of my family’s favorite dinners on a cold winter evening is a warm, slow cooker rump roast.
+One of my family’s favorite dinners on a cold winter evening is a warm and cozy plate of slow cooker rump roast with potatoes, carrots, and pearl onions.
 Not only is it delicious, but it’s also healthy and affordable.

 Rump roast, often called bottom round roast, is one of the most inexpensive cuts of beef because it’s one of the leanest.
-This makes it healthier than other roast options.
-But that also means it can dry out or toughen up if not cooked properly.
+While this makes it healthier than other roast options, it also means it can dry out or toughen up if not cooked properly.

 Jump to: